zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 ##### 2.14.2.2.
 Optional: Window Maker

-For users interested in a retro, intuitive window manager, you can install Window Maker from the unofficial "pkgsrc-wmaker" repository.
+For users interested in a retro, intuitive window manager, you can install Window Maker from the unofficial `pkgsrc-wmaker` repository.

 **Warning:**
 Using unofficial repositories means the packages might not follow the